Curriculum

 Assistant Professor of Physiology

-Dr. Glenn Sturchio is the Director of Health Physics for the Mayo Clinic enterprise and the Radiation Safety Officer for Mayo Clinic in Jacksonville supporting the use of radiation sources in the clinical, research, and education areas.
+Dr. Glenn Sturchio is the director of health physics for Mayo Clinic enterprise and the radiation safety officer for Mayo Clinic in Jacksonville supporting the use of radiation sources in the clinical, research, and education areas.
 In addition, he is an assistant professor at Mayo College of Medicine and Science.
-His teaching duties include a course in the Graduate School of Biomedical Sciences and a course in the School of Health Sciences.
+His teaching duties include a course in Mayo Clinic Graduate School of Biomedical Sciences and a course in Mayo Clinic School of Health Sciences.

 Prior to Mayo Clinic, he worked in the radiation safety programs at Merck Research Laboratories (Rahway, NJ), AT&T Bell Laboratories (Murray Hill, NJ), and the University of California (Davis, CA).